Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 ### 7. Using the Median of Medians

-We can use the Median of Medians algorithm to choose a good pivot for the partitioning algorithm of the [Quicksort](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#-quick-sort).
+We can use the Median of Medians algorithm to choose a good <b>pivot</b> for the partitioning algorithm of the [Quicksort](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#-quick-sort).
 This algorithm finds an approximate median of an array in linear time `O(N)`.
-When this approximate median is used as the pivot, the worst-case complexity of the partitioning procedure reduces to linear O(N)
+When this approximate median is used as the <b>pivot</b>, the worst-case complexity of the partitioning procedure reduces to linear O(N)
 O(N)
 , which is also the asymptotically optimal worst-case complexity of any sorting/selection algorithm.
 This algorithm was originally developed by Blum, Floyd, Pratt, Rivest, and Tarjan and was describe in their 1973 paper.

 This is how the partitioning algorithm works:

-If we have 5 or less than 5 elements in the input array, we simply take its first element as the pivot.
+If we have 5 or less than 5 elements in the input array, we simply take its first element as the <b>pivot</b>.
 If not then we divide the input array into subarrays of five elements (for simplicity we can ignore any subarray having less than five elements).
 Sort each subarray to determine its median.
 Sorting a small and fixed numbered array takes constant time.
 At the end of this step, we have an array containing medians of all the subarray.
-Recursively call the partitioning algorithm on the array containing medians until we get our pivot.
+Recursively call the partitioning algorithm on the array containing medians until we get our <b>pivot</b>.
-Every time the partition procedure needs to find a pivot, it will follow the above three steps.
+Every time the partition procedure needs to find a <b>pivot</b>, it will follow the above three steps.
 Here is what this algorithm will look like:

 ```js